April 18 marks the passing of one of the most influential scientists of the 20th Century, Albert Einstein.

 The paper on the photoelectric effect where light shining on a material can produce electrons emitted from the surface introduced the concept of the photon.
 A photon is a packet of light waves with energy equal to Planck’s constant times the frequency of the light.
 These discrete packets of light helped usher in the idea the quanta of quantum mechanics.
 His work on this topic earned him the 1921 Nobel Prize in Physics.

 Einstein’s Brownian motion paper was an attempt to describe the randomized action of individual particles in a liquid.
 He used statistical mechanics to describe the motion was due to collisions and diffusion of individual particles within the liquid.
-This was important to combine Newtonian physics, thermodynamics, and chemistry into kinetic theory.
+This helped scientists combine Newtonian physics, thermodynamics, and chemistry into kinetic molecular theory.
 He would refine this paper in a few years where the French physicist Jean Baptiste Perrin would provide experimental evidence to verify Einstein’s theories.

 Einstein’s special relativity paper blended Maxwell’s electricity and magnetism equations with ideas how mechanics change as speeds approach the speed of light.
 This paper had two important axioms.
 The first was the laws of nature work the same for all observers that move with constant speed relative to each other.
 The second was the speed of light is fixed and the same for any frame of reference.
 This would later be refined into his general theory of relativity which said all observers are equivalent.